Producing Face Shields that Save Lives

 When someone coughs on a medical professional’s face, the virus can land on their mask.
 3D printed face shields prolong the life of the masks by preventing the virus from getting on the mask.

 Meet the Team

 Richard Kim is a first year college student at Duke University, majoring in mechanical engineering.
-He’s currently the fabrication captain of his school’s FRC robotics team, long time member of Northview swim team, and the president of Georgia’s chapter of Asian New Life Foundation.
-When he’s not at robotics, you can catch him reading a book, taking photos, or woodworking.
+He served as the fabrication captain of his high school’s FRC robotics team, was a long time member of Northview swim team, and was the president of Georgia’s chapter of Asian New Life Foundation.
+During his free time, he usually reads books, takes photos, or spends time woodworking.